WordPress/gutenberg/packages/editor/README.md

 ### PageAttributesOrder

 Renders the Page Attributes Order component.
 A number input in an editor interface for setting the order of a given page.
-The component is now not used in core but was kept for backward compatibility.

 _Returns_